Back to Articles

 Do MRI scans and blood tests ordered by my consultant qualify?

 Yes.
-Diagnostic procedures carried out on the advice of a consultant qualify separately under the diagnostic procedures category at s.3.1 of Revenue's Part 15-01-12.
+Diagnostic procedures carried out on the direction of a consultant - MRI scans, CT scans, blood tests, biopsies, and similar investigations - qualify separately under the diagnostic procedures category at s.3.1 of Revenue's Tax and Duty Manual Part 15-01-12.
+Include them in your claim for the tax year they were paid, even if invoiced separately from the consultant's fee.

 What if my insurance paid part of the consultant fee?

-You can only claim on the out-of-pocket balance you paid.
-Deduct the insurance reimbursement from the total consultant fee before entering the qualifying amount in myAccount.
+You can only claim on the out-of-pocket balance you personally paid.
+Deduct the insurance reimbursement from the total consultant fee before entering the qualifying amount in your Revenue record.
+If your insurer paid the clinic directly, retain the insurer's settlement confirmation showing how much was covered.
+The qualifying expense is the difference between the total invoice and the insurance payment.

 Can I claim for a private psychiatrist?